-Interpreters may be used in some countries (e.g. China) to accompany the team of inspectors in order to ensure accurate communication with the company's staff.
+For inspections carried out in non-EU/EEA/MRA member states, local official inspectors are invited as observers.
+Interpreters may be hired by the EDQM in some countries (e.g. China) to accompany the team of inspectors in order to ensure accurate communication with the company's staff.
 The EDQM does not appoint auditors to carry out inspections.

 * Vol. 4 of the Rules Governing Medicinal Products in EU.

-** (trigger doc.
-EMA/INS/GMP/459921/2010 - Compilation of Community Procedures on Inspections and Exchange of Information).
+** EMA/572454/2014, current version - Compilation of Community Procedures on Inspections and Exchange of Information.

-Non-Compliance: in the case of major/critical deficiencies noticed during the inspection, or in case of a refusal to be inspected, actions may be taken on the corresponding CEPs or applications for CEPs (suspension, cancellation, closure).
-Additionally, information of non compliance is issued by the inspector from the competent authority of EU/EEA member states.
-Suspensions and cancellations of CEPs are reported on the EDQM's website and to all concerned authorities so that the necessary action regarding related marketing authorisation(s) can be taken.
-Holders are also obliged to inform their customers.
-The suspension will only be lifted when the company takes satisfactory corrective actions and the implementation of the corrective actions is confirmed by a re-inspection.
+Non-Compliance: in cases where critical/major deficiencies are identified during an inspection, or in the case of a refusal to be inspected, actions may be taken on the corresponding CEPs or CEP applications (suspension, closure, withdrawal, removal of the non-compliant site if other manufacturers are involved at the same step).
+Issuance of a statement of GMP non-compliance is the responsibility of the participating competent authority of the EU/EEA member state.
+These are available in the EudraGMDP database.
+Suspensions and withdrawals of CEPs are reported on the EDQM's website (CEP database and Certification web pages) and circulated to international partners so that the necessary actions regarding related marketing authorisation(s) can be taken.
+CEP holders are also obliged to inform their customers and provide them with any information that will allow them to make an appropriate risk assessment and take any necessary actions.

 Fees & Financial Provisions